danielt1263/using-promises/README.md

  * Notice how much cleaner this makes the array.
  * This particular step doesn't have anything to do with Promises.
 It's just good practice.

+## Slide 8:

+For the final touch, we remove the closure in the `searchFlickrForTerm` method which means we can just return the `FlickrSearchResults` directly in a promise.

+ * Notice in the view controller we now have then/catch/always blocks which work very much like do/catch/defer.
+ * Notice that this refactoring cut a full 80 lines of code out of this method and generally made it much easier to understand.
+ * Much of the code savings came from the re-introduction of `throw`, something we weren't able to use in the callback.
+ * Much of the understandability comes from the fact that we were able to define lots of named variables.